Disciplining Your Toddler

 Here are some ways to help you keep your youngster on the right track.

 And don't forget that kids learn by watching adults, particularly their parents.
 So make sure your own behavior is role-model material.
-When asking your child to pick up toys, you'll make a much stronger impression if you've put away your own belongings rather than leaving your stuff all around the room.
+When asking your child to pick up toys, you'll make a much stronger impression if you've put away your own things rather than leaving your stuff all around the room.

 By now, you've figured out that your toddler wants to explore and investigate the world.
-Toddlers are naturally curious, so it's wise to eliminate temptations whenever possible.
+Toddlers are naturally curious, so try to eliminate temptations whenever possible.
 That means keeping things like TVs, phones, and electronics out of reach.
 Also beware of choking hazards like jewelry, buttons, and small items that kids can put in their mouths.

 And always keep cleaning supplies and medicines stored safely away where kids can't get to them.

 It's important to not spank, hit, or slap your child.
-At this age, kids are unlikely to be able to make a connection between the behavior and physical punishment.
+At this age, kids are unlikely to make a connection between the behavior and physical punishment.
 The message you send when you spank is that it's OK to hit someone when you're angry.
 Experts say that spanking is no more effective than other forms of discipline, such as timeouts.

 How to Avoid Temper Tantrums